-- Allow replicability – can be used by many and capture comparable data.
-(Replicability)
+- Replicability – can be used by many and capture comparable data

-- Be accessible – ready to use with minimal guidance and costs (Accessibility)
+- Accessibility – ready to use with minimal training and costs

-- Be transparent – the design process must be clear, well motivated and described.
-(Transparency)
+- Transparency – the design process must be clear, motivated and described.

 What is the Q-sort?